Service Dogs, Our Amazing Four-Legged Friends

 Veterans With PTSD

-Despite research that Service Dogs reduce their veteran's PTSD symptoms the VA has historically declined to include the cost of Service Dogs for PTSD among their veteran services.
+Despite research showing that Service Dogs reduce their veteran's PTSD symptoms the VA has historically declined to include the cost of Service Dogs for PTSD among their veteran services.
 On August 25, 2021, President Biden signed the PAWS Act, authorizing the Secretary of Veterans Affairs to create a pilot program on dog training therapy that will provide dog-training skills and service dogs to veterans.

 What Does the PAWS Bill Call For?